Federal Work Study

 Recipients must be in good academic standing, be enrolled at least half-time and have financial aid need.

-If awarded FWS, it will be included in your award notification via AP e-mail and listed with your Financial Aid award in AP OneStop.
-You will need to accept the offer online through AP OneStop within 14 days of your award notification.
-You should call the Financial Aid office at (931) 221-7907 to schedule an appointment for job placement
+If awarded FWS, you will receive an award notification in your AP e-mail.
+Detailed award information is viewable in AP OneStop.
+You will need to accept or decline the offer online through AP OneStop within 14 days of your award notification.
+If accepting, contact the Office of Student Financial Aid to schedule an appointment for job placement.

 The Student must: